Where to watch all the Golden Globes 2025 winners

-Where to watch all the Golden Globes 2025 winners, from The Brutalist to Shogun
+Where to watch all the Golden Globes 2025 winners, from The Substance to Shogun

 Demi Moore won best comedy actress for The Substance, while Adrien Brody took home best drama actor for The Brutalist